zlogic/cybervision/README.md

   * Legacy or non-portable APIs and standards (OpenCL, OpenMP, SSE)
   * C++ template code that crashed Qt Creator's clang

+## How to build it

+Cybervision uses CMake and should work on Linux, macOS and Windows.

+To build it:

+1. Install [vcpkg](https://vcpkg.io/en/index.html) - used to download and build all external dependencies.
+2. Configure and build the project with CMake.

 ## External libraries

 * [fast](https://www.edwardrosten.com/work/fast.html) keypoint detector